Why Choose Cedars-Sinai Marina del Rey Hospital for Acetabular Fracture Treatment?

 Acetabular fractures frequently result in complex structural changes in the hip region, and often require surgical intervention.
-The medical professionals at Marina Del Rey Hospital offer various treatment options for acetabular fractures, depending on the severity and type of the injury.
+The medical professionals at Cedars-Sinai Marina del Rey Hospital offer various treatment options for acetabular fractures, depending on the severity and type of the injury.
 We also offer postoperative treatments for patients who have undergone surgery for acetabular fractures, which can help shorten the recovery period and alleviate discomfort and pain.

 The hip joint functions like a ball and socket.
 The acetabulum (the socket) and the femur (the ball) meet to form one of the most important joints in our body.
 The hip joint is responsible for the pelvic inclination angle (the pelvis’s orientation in relation to our thigh bones and body) and for maintaining a lot of our body weight.
 An acetabulum fracture is a severe but rare injury, often caused by a high-energy event, such as a car crash.
 This type of fracture usually accompanies other injuries.
 As with any fracture, people with a lower bone density can suffer an acetabular fracture from as little as a fall from a standing position.